collapsed-stacks/firearms/questions/1129/how-discreet-are-pda-style-cases.md

 - posted by: [presidentender](https://stackexchange.com/users/-1/466-presidentender) on 2012-03-06
 - score: 3

-<p>The PDA cases won't raise anyone's eyebrows, because they look so very un-gun-like.
-The downside is that your draw will be slower.</p>
+The PDA cases won't raise anyone's eyebrows, because they look so very un-gun-like.
+The downside is that your draw will be slower.